GetHub-GitHhub/Segmented-Single-Insdel-Edit-Error-Correcting-Codes_MATLAB/README.md

 # Segmented-Single-Insdel-Edit-Error-Correcting-Codes_MATLAB
-This is the MATLAB code for the paper `Marker+Codeword+Marker: A Coding Structure for Segmented Single-Insdel/-Edit Channels' by Zhen L, Xuan He and Xiaohu Tang
+This is the MATLAB code for the paper `Marker+Codeword+Marker: A Coding Structure for Segmented Single-Insdel/-Edit Channels' by Zhen Li, Xuan He and Xiaohu Tang

 To test our code, open `TestInsdel.m' or `TestInsdel.m',